harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-elastic-search.md

 To remove a baseline from a pipeline:

-1. Go to the Pipelines page and find the pipeline from which you want to remove the baseline.
+1. In Harness, go to **Deployments**, select **Pipelines**, and find the pipeline from which you want to remove the baseline.

-2. Select the successful verification that you have previously pinned as the baseline.
+2. Select the successful pipeline execution with the verification that you have previously pinned as the baseline.

-3. On the pipeline details page, navigate to the **Verify** section, and then select **Pin baseline**.
+3. On the pipeline execution, navigate to the **Verify** section, and then select **Unpin baseline**.

    The baseline for the selected pipeline will now be removed.